Canon Rebel vs Nikon D4

 Body comparison: Canon Rebel vs Nikon D4

 An illustration of the physical size and weight of the Canon Rebel and the Nikon D4 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the Rebel – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D4 is considerably larger (79 percent) than the Canon Rebel.
 Moreover, the D4 is substantially heavier (106 percent) than the Rebel.
 It is noteworthy in this context that the D4 is splash and dust-proof, while the Rebel does not feature any corresponding weather-sealing.